Following are some points you might like to consider when preparing your letter:

 Representatives of peak elderly and disability groups in Belgium, The Netherlands and Oregon also report no abuse of their members under these laws.

-The proposed NSW law is designed for those at the end stage of a terminal illness whose suffering is beyond meaningful, medical help.
+Voluntary Assisted Dying laws that would be considered in NSW are designed for those at the end stage of a terminal illness whose suffering is beyond meaningful, medical help.
 It is very hard to coerce a vulnerable person into a terminal illness they don’t have.
-Even harder to coerce two doctors and a psychiatrist, whose work will be subject to review, to agree with them.
+Even harder to coerce two doctors whose work will be subject to review, to agree with them.
 That’s why the safeguards work.

 For those doctors currently faced with the agonising choice of helping a patient to die and breaking the law – or abiding by the law and leaving that patient to die with great suffering – a voluntary assisted dying law provides protection.
 More than protection, it provides guidance and the opportunity to consult with colleagues and also the family of the person who is dying.